Ken Shamrock: Total Nonstop Action Wrestling (2002)

 In May 2002, Shamrock signed a one-year deal with the newly formed Total Nonstop Action Wrestling (TNA) promotion.
 On the inaugural TNA pay-per-view on June 19, Shamrock won the vacant NWA World Heavyweight Championship in a Gauntlet for the Gold match and is recognized as TNA's first ever World Champion.
 After feuding with Malice for several weeks, Shamrock left TNA shortly after losing the title to Ron Killings on August 7.

 New Japan Pro-Wrestling (2003–2004, 2022)

 Shamrock made two appearances for New Japan Pro-Wrestling (NJPW) between 2003 and 2004.
 He defeated Takashi Iizuka at NJPW Ultimate Crush II in May 2003.
 He then lost to Josh Barnett by disqualification at NJPW Nexess.

-Shamrock made a special return to New Japan Pro-Wrestling on October 27th, 2022, at Rumble on 44th Street, escorting Clark Connors to the ring for his match against Minoru Suzuki, in which Suzuki was victorious.
+Shamrock made a special return to NJPW on October 27, 2022, at Rumble on 44th Street, escorting Clark Connors to the ring for his match against Minoru Suzuki, in which Suzuki was victorious.
 After the match, Suzuki and Shamrock stared off, hinting a brawl, however both instead embraced in the ring.